logv/pudgy/README.md

-## pydgeon components
+## pudgy components

-Pydgeon is a page component library for use with flask.
+Pudgy is a page component library for use with flask.
 The idea is to render the page server side and automatically marshal and bring the page to life on the client side.